MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 ## CMake

 In CMake projects, you can configure Clang-Tidy checks within *`CMakeSettings.json`* or *`CMakePresets.json`*.

 Clang-Tidy recognizes the following keys:

 - `enableMicrosoftCodeAnalysis`: Enables Microsoft Code Analysis
 - `enableClangTidyCodeAnalysis`: Enables Clang-Tidy analysis
 - `clangTidyChecks`: Clang-Tidy configuration.
 A comma-separated list of checks to enable or disable.
 A leading `-` disables the check.
 For example, "cert-oop58-cpp, -cppcoreguidelines-no-malloc, google-runtime-int" enables `cert-oop58-cpp` and `google-runtime-int`, but disables `cppcoreguidelines-no-malloc`.
+For a list of Clang-Tidy checks, see the [Clang-Tidy documentation](https://clang.llvm.org/extra/clang-tidy/checks/list.html).

 If neither of the "enable" options are specified, Visual Studio will select the analysis tool matching the Platform Toolset used.